alistairdunn1/scala/Readme.md

 print(result)
 ```

-## Data Visualization
+## Data Visualisation

-The package includes professional plotting capabilities to visualize both **length and age composition** results using **lines with uncertainty ribbons**.
+The package includes professional plotting capabilities to visualise both **length and age composition** results using **lines with uncertainty ribbons**.
 Both plotting functions share a consistent interface for ease of use:

 ### Basic Plotting